zju-bis/Awesome-Brain-Inspired-System/README.md

  - DCT-SNN: Using DCT to Distribute Spatial Information over Time for Low-Latency Spiking Neural Networks
  - Shrinking Your TimeStep: Towards Low-Latency Neuromorphic Object Recognition with Spiking Neural Networks

-### Insights

- - A Differentiable Point Process with Its Application to Spiking Neural Networks
- - Training Feedback Spiking Neural Networks by Implicit Differentiation on the Equilibrium State